xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 what kind of token is coming,  except  at the very beginning of a statement.

-Even at that point, the ONLY  kind  of  token we can accept is an identifier.
+Even at that point, the _only_  kind  of  token we can accept is an identifier.
 We need only to determine if that  identifier  is  a keyword or the target of an assignment statement.